JuliaMusic/JuliaMusic_documentation.jl/docs/src/blog/garibaldi_dragadiddle.md

 I also have exercise variants with two foot-hand strokes next to each other.

 First, let's define the basic variables necessary for the code.
-Be sure that you have read the section on [Drum notation](@ref) before reading this, to be able to understand how I actually write drum notation in MuseScore.
+Be sure that you have read the section on [Drum Notation](@ref) before reading this, to be able to understand how I actually write drum notation in MuseScore.

 ```@example garibaldi_dragadiddle